joe-editor/joe/syntax/CLASSES.md

 ```
 =Conditional +Statement
 ```
-* A statement keyword that definese a conditional.
+* A statement keyword that defines a conditional.

 ```
 =Operator +Keyword